The Brain Unveiled

 Brain Connections

-Diffusion spectrum imaging, developed by neuroscientist Van Wedeen at Massachusetts General Hospital, analyzes magnetic resonance imaging (MRI) data in new ways, letting scientists map the nerve fibers that carry information between cells.
+Diffusion spectrum imaging, developed by Van Wedeen at Massachusetts General Hospital, analyzes magnetic resonance imaging (MRI) data in new ways, letting scientists map the nerve fibers that carry information between cells.
 These images, generated from a living human brain, show a reconstruction of the entire brain (1) and a subset of fibers (2).
-The red fibers in the middle and lower left of both images are part of the corpus callosum, which connects the two halves of the brain.
+The red fibers in the middle and lower left of both images are part of the corpus callosum connecting the brain hemispheres.

 Mapping Diffusion

 Neural fibers in the brain are too tiny to image directly, so scientists map them by measuring the diffusion of water molecules along their length.
-The scientists first break the MRI image into "voxels," or three-dimensional pixels, and calculate the speed at which water is moving through each voxel in every direction.
-Te researchers can infer the most likely path of the various nerve fibers (red and blue lines) passing through that spot.
+The scientists first break the MRI image into voxels (3D pixels) and calculate the speed at which water is moving through each voxel in every direction.
+Then they can infer the most likely path of the various nerve fibers (red and blue lines) passing through that spot.
 The result is a detailed diagram like that of the brain stem (3).

 More ...